ZacharyBournand/crave-finder/Sprint4.md

 - User Ratings Test: Created a mock test that runs the access to individual user ratings functionality to see if the function can run correctly.

-Demo Video:
+- Add Dish Test: Created a mock test that runs the the storage of a restaurant's dish and its related information to the MySQL database.

+- Remove Dish Test: Created a mock test that runs the the deletion of a restaurant's dish and its related information from the MySQL database.

+- Add Restaurant Test: Created a mock test that runs the the storage of a new restaurant table in the MySQL database.

 **GOLANG API DOCUMENTATION**

 Our Golang API handles user registration, login, and logout that communicates with a MySQL database we created that contains a table named "users" to store user information.
 It also handles restaurant/food items searches by communicating with the Yelp Fusion API to give the requested information to the front-end.
 Another functionality it can perform is to handle user ratings by storing them in the MySQL database.
 It can also handle a user's password change by modifying the hashed password in the MySQL database.
 And it can retrieve an individual user's ratings from the MySQL table "ratings" to send that information to the front-end.
+In addition to these features, it can add and remove a restaurant's dish from the database as well.
+And it can add a new restaurant table to the MySQL database.

 Dependencies
 - database/sql